neyvivu/HomeQuest/README.md

 Firstly, clone this repo, then cd into your working directory:

-Then run the following code to launch the front end:
+Then run the following code in the terminal to launch the front end:

 ```
 cd HomeQuest/frontend